linkedobjects/linkedobjects/README.md

 ## @id

 @id is the URL of the object.
 It can also be written "id".
-The @id can be absolute or relative.  @id is optional but recommended, and makes an object into an Linked Object
+The @id can be absolute or relative.  @id is optional but recommended, and makes an object into an Linked Object.

 ## @type

 @type is the type of for that object.
 It can also be written "type".  @type normally maps to a URL.
-Type is optional
+Type is optional.

 ## @context

 @context is optional.
-It provides full compatibility with JSON-LD and and maps various items in the object to URLs in a more readable way
+It provides full compatibility with JSON-LD and and maps various items in the object to URLs in a more readable way.

 ## Spec